kt3k/gameloop/README.md

 ## setFPS

 Sets the fps of the loop.
+(Default fps is 30.)

 # Install